 Fine hair is the thinnest of the hair textures, making it the frailest and most open to damage.
 Thinner than a thread, this texture craves products that provide protective moisture without weighing down the roots.

 Medium hair is the most common of the hair textures.
 Medium texture strands are about the same width as a piece of yarn and generally more durable against heat and styling than fine hair.

 Coarse hair, wider than a thread, is the thickest of the hair types.
 This hair texture tends to be dry, meaning that people with thick, coarse hair need moisture rich products.

 It’s tempting to assume that, because these two terms are so frequently mistaken, it can’t be that big a deal.
 The truth is, knowing the difference between hair type and texture is crucial!

 While “kinky” is sometimes used to describe Type 4 hair, “coarse” describes the texture.
 Just because hair is coarse doesn’t necessarily mean that it must also be kinky, or vice versa!

 By treating fine curls the same way that you might treat coarse, more durable hair, you risk accidentally damaging your curls with mistreatment.

 There’s no such thing as “unmanageable” hair; there’s only hair that hasn’t received the right, specialized care and attention.
 By learning more about your natural hair type and texture, you can better understand your hair’s needs and invest in products that can bring your coils to life.

-Our van + veronica product line for fine coils includes Shampoo, Conditioner, Leave-In, and Styler: everything you need to keep your coils healthy, nourished, and shining!
+Our van + veronica product line for fine, dry curls includes Shampoo, Conditioner, Leave-In, and Styler: everything you need to keep your curls healthy, nourished, and shining!

-By understanding your natural hair’s type and texture, you can take the steps you need to turn dry coils into moisturized, beautiful coils with volume!
-Take the Coil Quiz now to find your hair type and hair texture!
+By understanding your natural hair’s type and texture, you can take the steps you need to turn dry curls into moisturized, beautiful curls with volume!
+Take the Curl Quiz now to find your hair texture and get personalized recommendations!